sarjansingh162004/artify-ai/README.md

 <p style="text-align:center;">
-    Made with ❤️ by iitiansuyash
+    Made with ❤️ by sarjan singh
 </p>